Adversarial Examples Detection with Bayesian Neural Network: Proposed Method

-We can see that for all three hidden layers, the distributional differences are more obvious in BNN than DNN.
-In BNN, the hidden layer output distributions of the natural images (train or test) are clearly different from those of adversarial examples (adv), while the pattern is not obvious in DNN.
+In Figure~\ref{fig:bd_dis}, we can see that for all three hidden layers, there are differences between distributions based on natural and adversarial images.
+In BNN, the hidden layer output distributions of the natural images (train or test) are clearly different from those of adversarial examples (adv), while the pattern is not that obvious in DNN.
 Even though hidden layer output distributions of only three layers are shown here, similar patterns are observed in some other layers in BNN.
 This phenomenon is not a special case with PGD adversarial examples on CIFAR10.
 Such characteristics are also found in adversarial examples generated by different attack methods on other datasets.

+\paragraph{Why BNN not DNN?} Differences between distributions based on natural and adversarial examples can be observed in both DNN and BNN.
+However, the distributional difference is more obvious in BNN than in neural networks without random components (see Figure~\ref{fig:bd_dis}).
+Therefore, more information can be extracted from BNN than from deterministic neural networks.
+Furthermore, random components of BNN make it easier to simulate the hidden layer output distributions.
+Our experimental results also show that the proposed detection method works better with BNN than with deterministic neural networks on multiple datasets (see Section~\ref{sec:ablation} for more details).